yjg30737/pyqt-custom-titlebar-setter/README.md

 This package supports full-screen.
 If your app has full screen, this custom titlebar can perfectly deal with it.
 So there's no need to do another chore for full-screen.

+This also makes the application's font look better by setting the font family to 'Arial'(which looks modern and commonly used), antialiasing.

+The range of font size is set to 12~30 which is not too big, not too small.

 ## Requirements
 * PyQt5 >= 5.15 - This package is using <a href="https://doc.qt.io/qt-5/qwindow.html#startSystemMove">startSystemMove</a>, <a href="https://doc.qt.io/qt-5/qwindow.html#startSystemResize">startSystemResize</a> which were both introduced in Qt 5.15.